pi-base/data/spaces/tangora's-connected-space/properties/semiregular.md

 ---
-uid: T024164
-space: tychonoff-corkscrew
+space: tangora's-connected-space
-property: compact
+property: urysohn
 value: false
 refs:
   - doi: 10.1007/978-1-4612-6290-9_6
     name: Counterexamples in Topology
 ---
-Asserted in the General Reference Chart for space #90 in
+Asserted in the General Reference Chart for space #133 in
 {{doi:10.1007/978-1-4612-6290-9_6}}.